The Commonplace

 0.14

 Measurement heterogeneity across studies includes self-reported productivity, output-per-worker metrics, and process efficiency indicators.
-Other null_result high types of productivity measures used in studies
+Other null_result types of productivity measures used in studies

 n=145